NationalGalleryOfArt/opendata/README.md

 ### Images and media files are not included in the dataset.

 While links and references to images and other media (such as audio and video files) are contained in this dataset, such images and media files are not included in this dataset or the open data program described above.

+IIIF images referenced in the dataset are limited to 4096 pixels on a side for performance reasons.

 ### Our collection data is in constant flux.